 A. ONE MONTH TRIAL OF UNLIMITED WORLD

-If this is your only trip for the foreseeable future and you’ll be making calls to will be calling phones in Canada, China, Guam, Hong Kong SAR, Puerto Rico, Singapore, Thailand, and/or the United States (click here to see the full details of the Unlimited World plan) this is likely to be your best bet.
+If this is your only trip in the foreseeable future and you’ll be making calls to Canada, China, Guam, Hong Kong SAR, Puerto Rico, Singapore, Thailand, and/or the United States (click here to see the full details of the Unlimited World plan) this is likely to be your best bet.